BlakeFrei/campaign-learn.en/help/acs/privacy/execute-privacy-requests.md

 ---
-title: How to execute Privacy requests
-seo-title: How to execute Privacy requests in ACS
+title: How to execute Privacy requests in Adobe Campaign Standard (ACS)
 description: In Adobe Campaign privacy requests are executed by workflows.
-This video describes which workflows access and delete requests and what happens when they are executed.
-seo-description: In Adobe Campaign privacy requests are executed by workflows.
 This video describes which workflows access and delete requests and what happens when they are executed.
 uuid: dc9fd5df-5470-47a0-b71c-10ecfbfec080
 discoiquuid: b3adedce-4942-47a5-b75f-4e3aa2f5c77c
 feature: GDPR, CCPA